madsbrydegaard/timelines/readme.md

 Designed to be part of projects that visualize earth´s history.

 Code re-calculates time on every frame using minutes as lowest timescale.
-Hence it can currently span ±8,640,000,000,000,000 minutes with zero (0) being birth of Christ (Year 0).
+Hence it can currently span ±8,640,000,000,000,000 minutes with zero (0) being unix time 0 (Jan 1 1970).

 Code is also not dependent on expanding divs which makes it able to zoom past any browser limits and hence prepared to span billions of years.